Jake-Zero/liftoff-assignments/P2-Project_Outline/README.md

 ## Submission Instructions

 ### Overview
 The Histoire app is a helper app for those that can't stick with their responsibilities.
+A timer will start three days prior to an event.
+Once the time for the event has been hit, another timer will start.
+If the event is in another location, Histoire will calculate the best route.
+If the second timer runs out and the duties aren't done, Histoire will keep reminding you every 15 minutes.
 ### Features
 * Upcoming events
 * Due events